 Don’t be intimidated by other people’s systems – just choose a fast that is right for you and get going at your own pace.
 Set your objective and make your commitment, prepare your heart and devise your own plan.
 Results might not come immediately, but don’t give up!
 It is not easy, but just remember the disciples in Gethsemane, and David Wilkerson floundering after only a few minutes of prayer – a fasted lifestyle takes time and practice.
 God is gracious, and He will help you grow in this journey to say with your whole life: “Less of me and more of You, Lord!”

-Chris Hodges
+from teaching by Chris Hodges

 Photo by Bryan Minear on Unsplash